tiaguinho2009/24SPY-DEV/README.md

 - New option called "Show a Higher Quality Map", when ur zoom is > 10 it will render a 14Kx14K image of the map for better view.
 (This already was working in the past but now u can turn it on or off so ur screen does not freezes for 5 seconds loading the image).
 - Now the zoom its animated (or smoother).
 - The Back-End server of 24SPY is Online again!!!
+- New function for the "Show Navaids Labels" option, before it only worked for global rendering, now it also works in FPL.

 ### Corrected
 - Bug of zooming in and back out leaves you at a different spot than before fixed.
 - Bug of cursor leaving the map does not stop map moving fixed.
 - IGAR RWYs not working fixed.
 - IPPH RWYs HDGs fixed.
+- IZOL RWYs and HDGs fixed.
 - Some fixes Names corrected.
 - And a LOT of other bugs that i don't remember were fixed.